Leibniz’s Influence on Kant

 First, Kant claims, the Principle is too weak to ban nonentities from theories.
 In Sect 28 of the Inaugural Dissertation (1770), he complains of “fictitious forces fabricated at will, which, not finding any obstacle in the principle of contradiction are poured forth in multitudes by those of speculative mind.”
 These fictitious forces presumably included extrasensory powers of perception and the direct action of souls on souls.
 Second, the Principle of Contradiction is too strong.
 Leibniz’s Neoplatonic leanings induce him to see creatures as fragments of the divine, whose imperfections are mere lacks.
 There are, in his ontology, no beings or forces opposing God (Theodicy, §20).
 Kant’s orientation is more Manichaean; he thinks that acceptance of the Principle leads the theorist to underrepresent the extent of conflict in the world and its constructive aspects.
 Kant insists that opposing forces, “hindering and counteracting processes” operate ceaselessly in nature and in history.
 The opposition of attractive and repulsive forces in physics produces the phenomena of matter (4: 508 ff); the opposition of good and evil principles in the human soul produces morality, (6:1–190); and antagonism and conflict in geopolitics produce peace and progress (6:24).
 Kant denies the Leibnizian claim that all evil follows from the limitations of creatures (KRV A 273/B. 329).

 The Leibnizian principle that “there are never two things in nature which are exactly alike and in which it is impossible to find a difference that is internal or founded on an intrinsic denomination” is enunciated in the Monadology (G 6: 608), as well as in the Correspondence with Samuel Clarke (G 7: 372).
-Leibniz had abandoned his earlier the view that two entities could be distinguished by place alone when he came to his view of real substances as infinitely complex and unique and space as ideal.
+Leibniz had abandoned his earlier view that two entities could be distinguished by place alone when he came to his view of real substances as infinitely complex and unique and space as ideal.
 Kant found the Principle arbitrary.
 To insist that any two objects presented to us in experience must be qualitatively different in some respect was, Kant said, to take appearances for intelligibilia (KRV A 264/B320).
 We cannot have two concepts — concepts of two things — that are alike in all their specifications, but we can certainly have two empirical objects that are exactly alike.
 Why should we not be able to imagine two identical water droplets?
 (20:280).
 It is sufficient for there to be two that they present themselves to us (veridically) in our visual space as two.
-Leibniz's blunder on this score was, for Kant, an indication that Leibniz had failed to grasp an important feature of sensory experience, namely that it, unlike thought in general, is always spatial.
+Leibniz’s blunder on this score was, for Kant, an indication that Leibniz had failed to grasp an important feature of sensory experience, namely that it, unlike thought in general, is always spatial.

-Kant absolutely rejects idealism, but he too believed it possible to deduce some features of matter, as physical science must theorize it, a priori.
+Despite his warnings about the limited powers of human reason, Kant too believed it possible to deduce some features of matter, as physical science must theorize it, a priori.
 There are no material atoms; matter is divisible to infinity and its parts are all material (4:503f).
 Yet Kant recognized, first in the Physical Monadology, then in the Metaphysical Foundations, particles in the form of centres of attractive and repulsive forces that account for the space-filling property and impenetrability of matter (4: 533ff).
 This relatively dogmatic treatment co-exists with his critical claim that matter is the appearance of a perfectly unknown substratum.
 As he explains it in the Critique of Pure Reason, the rainbow is a mere appearance relative to rain drops which, in a physical sense, are things-in-themselves and not mirages.
 Yet thinking further, we realize that the raindrops too are mere appearances, and that “even their round form, indeed, even the space through which they fall are nothing in themselves, but only mere modifications or foundations of our sensible intuition; the transcendental object, however, remains unknown to us.”
 (KRV A 45f/B 63f).
 “About these appearances, further, much may be said a priori that concerns their form but nothing whatsoever about the things in themselves that may ground them.”
 (KRV A49/B66).
 This suggests that the stuff which is divisible to infinity and bears attractive and repulsive forces is an appearance of something unknown and unknowable.
 “We can understand nothing except what brings with it something in intuition corresponding to our words.
 When we complain that we do not see into the inner nature of things, this can mean no more than that we cannot grasp, through pure reason, what the things that appear to us might be in themselves….
 Observation and division with respect to the appearances take us into the interior of nature, and we cannot say how far this will proceed.
 But every transcendental question that takes us beyond [perceptible] nature can never be answered…” (KRV (A277f/B333f).

 Leibniz held a relational theory of space and time.
 Without things there would be no space, and without events there would be no time.
 Space and time are not containers into which things and events may be inserted but which could have remained empty.
 In the Third Letter to Clarke (G 7:364), Leibniz maintains that “without the things placed in it, one point of space does not absolutely differ in any respect whatsoever from another point of space.”
 An even more ambitious positive proposal makes space the “order of co-existents” and time the “order of successions” (G 7: 363), or a “well-founded phenomenon.”